Table Of Contents

 Google Cloud Platform

-You can also use GCP, or Google Cloud Platform, to run Meta Llama models.
-GCP is a suite of cloud computing services that provides computing resources as well as virtual machines.
-Building on top of GCP services, Model Garden on Vertex AI offers infrastructure to jumpstart your ML project with a single place to discover, customize, and deploy a wide range of models.
+Google Cloud Platform (GCP) is a suite of cloud computing services offered by Google.
+Building on top of GCP services, Model Garden on Vertex AI offers infrastructure to jumpstart your ML project, providing a single place to discover, customize, and deploy a wide range of models.
+You can also use Google Cloud Platform (GCP) to run Meta Llama models on your own managed infrastructure.

 NVIDIA NIM